-BBC Children in Need is very important to us here at NPUK; their generous grant funding programme has provided part-funding for our Clinical Nurse Specialist since 1999.
-This has enabled us to continue providing much-needed support to children and families affected by Niemann-Pick diseases – support that is not available elsewhere and would not exist without the kindness and generosity of all those donating to the BBC Children in Need Appeal each year.
+Since 1999, we have received the grant funding from BBC Children in Need to part-fund the role of our Clinical Nurse Specialist.
+This has enabled us to build an expert service that provides much-needed clinical and practical support to affected children, their siblings and the children of affected adults.
+This specialist support that is not available elsewhere and would not exist without the kindness and generosity of all those donating to the BBC Children in Need Appeal each year.

 The Big Lottery Fund:

 Our National Lottery Community Fund project, “Shaping our Future Together”, provided a fantastic opportunity to enhance and further develop our support services for those affected by Niemann-Pick diseases, their families and the wider community, from diagnosis and beyond.
 Now completed, this five-year project was an incredibly impactful chapter for our small community with many positive impacts and lasting benefits for those we support.

 The Hollie Foundation: